 At all stages, we work with parents to agree on the best decisions and provision for their children.
 Parental consent is obtained prior to pupils being added to the register of Special Educational Needs and/or Disabilities.
-When pupils are registered as needing SEN support, their progress and targets are shared with parents in the form of a 'Reach for the Stars' Individual Education Plan.
+When pupils are registered as needing SENDD support, their progress and targets are shared with parents in the form of a SEND Support Plan.
 These meetings take place on a termly basis.
 Every effort is made to strengthen home / school links and to encourage parents to work with their children and staff in order to overcome learning difficulties or barriers to learning.

 At Hemlington Hall, we operate a continuous cycle of planning, monitoring and assessment.
 We will regularly review your child's targets to ensure that they are achievable, are being supported and are allowing him / her to progress in their learning.
-If your child is registered as needing SEN support, we will do this by sharing a 'Reach for the Stars' Individual Education Plan (IEP) with you and your child.
-The targets set will encourage small-steps in learning for your child, particularly in relation to his / her area of difficulty.
-The IEP will also state how progress towards the targets will be supported in school.
+If your child is registered as needing SEND support, we will do this by sharing a SEND Support Plan with you and your child.
+The outcomes set will encourage small-steps in learning for your child, particularly in relation to his / her area of difficulty.
+The plan will also state how progress towards the outcomes will be supported in school.
 Parent / child consultation meetings will take place on a termly basis.

-In addition, the SENCo and other senior members of staff will monitor the progress your child is making through regular discussion with his / her class teacher and by analysis of assessment data.
+In addition, the SENDCo and other senior members of staff will monitor the progress your child is making through regular discussion with his / her class teacher and by analysis of assessment data.
 At all stages, we will work with you to agree on the best decisions and provision for your child.